+Screenshots per module

 This system is composed of 3 major modules, namely User Management, Procurement, and Transport.
 For the User Management, it basically handles the different users that the system caters to: Regional Admin, Provincial Admin, City-Municipal Admin, and the External Users (which consists of the 12 different cluster groups of the NDRRMC).
 The Procurement Module the records needed to acquire resources.
 This module revolves around the Suppliers, Resources (which are divided into two categories; Supplies which are easily exhausted, and the Equipment, which lasts long as compared to supplies.), and the Requests of the aforementioned resources.
 Lastly, the Transport module which handles the delivery of items from one point to another, this tackles the records of Vehicles and the Locations.